MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/xrd-preview.md

 <a name="failures"></a>
 ### Common failure modes:
-* Booting the instrument with all sample changer positions occupied will result in an [error](https://www.dropbox.com/scl/fi/4a0rnd149la2lyrvo0rll/XRD_please_remove_sample.jpg?rlkey=u5x63mlic9llbitkgpigh0xcw&st=126n38zb&dl=0).Remove one of the sample holders, so that there is a free spot.
+* Booting the instrument with all sample changer positions occupied will result in an [error](https://www.dropbox.com/scl/fi/4a0rnd149la2lyrvo0rll/XRD_please_remove_sample.jpg?rlkey=u5x63mlic9llbitkgpigh0xcw&st=126n38zb&dl=0).
+Remove one of the sample holders, so that there is a free spot.

 <a name="manuals"></a>
 ### Manufacturer's manuals: